This post may contain affiliate links, view our disclosure.

 Why You’ll Love This Recipe

 • It’s easy, and pretty fast too.
-After you have the mincemeat made, it requires just 20 minutes of hands-on prep time.
+There are two components to this recipe, the mincemeat filling and the pastry dough, but both are straightforward and easy to make.
+And after you make the mincemeat filling, this recipe requires just 20 minutes of hands-on prep time.

 • And you can make it even easier.
-If you’re in a time crunch, you can use store-bought pie dough (look for it in the frozen desserts area or in the refrigerated cookie dough area) and store-bought mincemeat (it will likely be located near the other pie fillings) to make these mini pies.
+If you’re in a time crunch, you can use store-bought pie dough (look for it in the frozen desserts area or in the refrigerated cookie dough area) and store-bought mincemeat, such as Crosse & Blackwell or None Such (it will likely be located near the other pie fillings) to make these mini pies.
 You can also find both these items on Amazon.

-• It doesn’t get any more festive than mince tarts.
+• It doesn’t get any more festive than mincemeat pastries.
 These will make your whole house smell like Christmas as they bake.

 plate of stacked mincemeat tarts with bite in top tart